 The District of Saanich provided important spatial data that was absent in the regional or provincial datasets.
 While regional and provincial datasets can provide complete and consistent information across the District, they lack the more detailed information that is best provided by the municipality and at a finer level of detail.
 The municipal spatial layers incorporated into this analysis include the most recent orthophoto (2021) as well as cadastral layers such as the municipal boundary, urban containment boundary, parcels, streets, trails, parks, and land use zoning.
 The District also provided detailed environmental layers including the spatial location of all freshwater waterbodies (e.g. creeks, ponds, and lakes) and municipal storm system connections across the District.
 Where available, the watercourse layers provided information on the characteristics of the watercourse.
-This includes whether it is natural or humanmade, whether it is a constructed ditch or a natural creek, its sensitivity (red, yellow, or green coded), and the condition of engineered structures.
+This includes whether it is natural or manmade, whether it is a constructed ditch or a natural creek, its sensitivity (red, yellow, or green coded), and the condition of engineered structures.

-Between 2011 and 2014, the District completed a mapping initiative to increase the inventory of habitat in Saanich.
-This was done through an Environmentally Significant Areas (ESAs) initiative which identifies and maps areas in Saanich that are believed to contain sensitive ecosystems, the marine shoreline, species at risk, and also includes remnant rare and endangered ecosystems and linkages between these areas.
-11 This data was used to refine ecosystem polygons.
+The District designates certain areas as Environmentally Sensitive Areas (ESAs).
+The ESA data identifies and maps areas in Saanich that are known to contain sensitive ecosystems, the marine shoreline, species at risk, and also includes remnant rare and endangered ecosystems and linkages between these areas.9 This data was used to refine ecosystem polygons.
 The District also provided information on the distribution and abundance of invasive plant species which was used to understand the condition of natural areas.